-- Identify funding sources to amplify and leverage MassCEC investments. - Consult with university and research institution representatives to reconfirm interests and gather ideas on how best to structure the various research support initiatives, including governance and coordination among participating institutions. - Draft application procedures and funding criteria for the initiatives.
+- Identify funding sources to amplify and leverage MassCEC investments. - Consult with university/research institution representatives to gather ideas on how best to structure the various research support initiatives, including governance and coordination among participating institutions. - Development and issuance of a new MassCEC Offshore Wind Science and Research Solicitation offering competitive funding for projects, partnerships, and initiatives.